WORKRAMP CLOUD SERVICES SUBSCRIPTION AGREEMENT

 “Updates” means all updates and enhancements that WorkRamp generally makes available, at no additional charge, to its customers of the Cloud Services identified in an Order and licensed hereunder pursuant to Section 7.2 below.

-“Usage Data” means usage information reflecting access or use of the Cloud Services by Customer and/or Users.
+“Usage Data” means usage information reflecting access or use of the Cloud Services by Customer and/or Authorized Users.

 “Usage Levels” means metrics used to determine Customer access and use of the Services, as set out in an Order.